Toms takes command of 167th Security Forces Squadron

 |0

-This work, Toms takes command of 167th Security Forces Squadron [Image 12 of 12], by SMSgt Emily Beightol-Deyerle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Toms takes command of 167th Security Forces Squadron, by SMSgt Emily Beightol-Deyerle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT